How to Work Short Notice with VIPKid

 Find out how you can maximize your availability and make more money!

-In January of 2019, I decided to experiment with a new way of maximizing my availability with VIPKid by opening a large number of Short Notice (SN) slots.
+Last year, I decided to experiment with a new way of maximizing my availability with VIPKid by opening a large number of Short Notice (SN) slots.
 This was originally suggested by Amanda List in her Instagram story (@onlineteachingcommunitymentor) last year.
 She started opening slots within 24 hours of the class time, instead of opening them weeks in advance.
 I had not felt confident enough to open all short notice until this year.
 With the help of FeedbackPanda, the Facebook Google Slides Group, and improvements in my own teaching, I too was on the path to becoming a more “independent” independent contractor.

-This type of scheduling might not work for everyone, and it certainly has its drawbacks, but I highly recommend that all teachers try this at least for a short stint when they become more established.
+This type of schedule might not work for everyone, and it certainly has its drawbacks, but I highly recommend that all teachers try this at least for a short stint when they become more established.
 Here are some of the pros and cons of leaving your schedule closed until 24 hours before class time.

 Open your slots within 24 hours of the start time to receive the Short Notice bonus.